feldera/feldera/docs/tutorials/time-series.md

 readings or financial transactions, where each event is associated with one or more timestamps.
 Time series data is inherently dynamic, changing continuously as new events arrive in real-time.
-Feldera is designed to efficiently compute over changing data, making it well-suited for time series analytics.
+Feldera is designed to compute over changing data, making it well-suited for time series analytics.

 :::tip